cwcentral/CarND-Vehicle-Detection/writeup_template.md

 histogram bins = 32
 ```

-I choose to bias accuracy over speed as I later applied an averaging and cropping algorithm to reduce the process required (e.g. the sky and opposite lane).
+I choose to bias accuracy over speed as I later applied an averaging and cropping algorithm to reduce the processing required (e.g. the sky and opposite lane).
 Also, the YUV colorspace proved best compared to YCrCb, RGB, HSV and HSL which created too many false positives in their application.
 The reasoning to go YUV was also based on the previous project *Advanced Lane Finding*.
 In that project image quality was the main source of false positives, and the tracking of the white lines (similar to white car in this project) where processing images in the YUV colorspace proved effective.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).